Keyboard shortcuts

 end

 Define a function at the top level in the REPL or in a .calc / .m script file.
-Once defined, the function is stored in the workspace and can be called like any built-in.
+The function is stored in the workspace and can be called like any built-in.
+In script files, functions may appear anywhere — before or after the code that calls them (see Function hoisting in scripts).

 Single return value